 While an Income Halo Note pays out a coupon payment like a bond, investors should bucket an Income Halo Note just as they would the Underlying.
 Meaning, if the Underlying on a given Income Halo Note was the S&P 500, the note should be classified as US Large Cap Core Equity.
 This is because the investor is taking equity risk on the downside.
 As a result, Income Halo Notes should not be treated as a bond in the portfolio due to the downside equity risk.

-Income Halo Notes can be an effective way to achieve a customer’s desired return on the portfolio because the coupon is guaranteed, subject to the issuer’s ability to pay.
+Income Halo Notes can be an effective way to achieve a customer’s desired return on the portfolio.
+This coupon payment is received as long as one of the underlyings doesn't breach the coupon protection level.
 Remember, all Halo Notes are ultimately an obligation of the issuing bank/entity and their ability to pay the coupon and principal, just like many fixed income instruments.
 This is a critical risk to understand, called issuer risk.

 Ultimately, the choice on where and how to use Income Halo Notes is up to the investor, however, the Halo Team is always here to assist you with any portfolio related questions.
 By using Halo, investors can finally tailor their risk/reward profile to better align with their objectives instead of being exposed one-for-one on the up and the down of a given Underlying.
 Structured Notes are important tools that were once only available to the High Net Worth & Institutional customer that Halo now makes available to ALL in a simpler, safer and cheaper way.